Preliminary results of ICGLR-RTF reports: SGBV in times of Covid-19

 It was further noted, that reporting of SGBV cases had reduced due to “stay home, keep social distance” campaigns in the Member States of the ICGLR; survivors and potential victims were unable to access relevant services due to the lockdown and associated measures to curb Covid-19.
 For this reason, some reports show that there has been a decrease in cases reported.
 This calls for the ICGLR-RTF department of IT, Research & Knowledge Production with the support of NICHE to develop a Monitoring, Documentation, Reporting and Early warning (MDRE) mechanism that will aid in bridging this gap.

-The NICHE-GLR-258 project, led by MSM and involving Rutgers and Living Peace Institute, has made it possible for ICGLR-RTF to set foot on the ground in the fight against sexual and gender based violence.
+The NICHE-GLR-258 project, funded by Nuffic and led by MSM and involving Rutgers and Living Peace Institute, has made it possible for ICGLR-RTF to set foot on the ground in the fight against sexual and gender based violence.
 The project has provided a new office for the institution and has – in collaboration with World Bank – trained 12 Master Trainers who in their turn trained 147 National Trainers (in-country).
 These National Trainers trained more than 1000 judicial officers, police officers, medical staff and psychosocial workers on effective prevention and response to cases of SGBV.
 Dr. Astrid ter Wiel, Associate Consultant at MSM is the project manager of this NICHE project.
 ICGLR-RTF and MSM continue to work together in another Nuffic project (OKP) called Project EIS - End Impunity of Sexual and gender based violence in Uganda.

 Great Lakes Region Project proposal call received many responses